 A versatile guitarist can turn his or her hand to accompanying in a variety of styles, so here we'll look at walking basslines - a method of providing jazz-style accompaniment (or 'comping', to use the vernacular).

 The technique incorporates partial chords into a moving bassline, creating a rich arrangement that recalls the sound of a bassist and guitarist (or pianist) playing together.
-Players such as Martin Taylor, Pat Metheny and Tuck Andress are true masters of this - but how do mere mortals approach this method?
+Acoustic guitar players such as Martin Taylor, Pat Metheny and Tuck Andress are true masters of this - but how do mere mortals approach this method?
 Read on...

 How do I know what notes to play in the bassline?